qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 Within qooxdoo there are a couple of features that are not so much applications although they share a lot of the classical application structure.
 The APIViewer and TestRunner are good examples for those.
 (In the recent repository re-org, they have been filed under *component* correspondingly).
 They are applications but receive their actual meaning from other applications: An APIViewer in the form of class documentation it presents, the TestRunner in the form of providing an environment to other application's test classes.
 On their own, both applications are "empty", and the goal is it to use them in the context of another, self-contained application.
 The old build system supported make targets like 'api' and 'test' to that end.

-While you can always include other applications' *classes* in your project (by adding an entry for them to the *[[generator_config_ref#library|library]]* key of your config), you wouldn't want to repeat all the necessary job entries to actually build this external app in your environment.
+While you can always include other applications' *classes* in your project (by adding an entry for them to the *:ref:`library <pages/tool/generator_config_ref#library>`* key of your config), you wouldn't want to repeat all the necessary job entries to actually build this external app in your environment.
 So the issue here is not to re-use classes, but *jobs*.

 .. _pages/tool/generator_config_articles#re-using_jobs: